Idrisvohra9/Idrisvohra9/README.md

 ## Projects That Will Amaze You!

-🚀 **Project 1:** "Cosmic Voyager" - Embark on an intergalactic journey, exploring the wonders of the universe through a stunning web application.
-Experience breathtaking visuals, learn fascinating space facts, and gaze at mesmerizing celestial bodies.
+🚀 **Project 1:** "themellowcoder (In-Development)" - More than just a coding community platform! themellowcoder with it's rich features such as OctoAI, Mellow Tunes, Discussion, Exploration, Plan A Code, Create stories and much more.
+Created with MERN & love.

-🎮 **Project 2:** "Pixel Quest" - Get ready for a nostalgic gaming experience!
-Dive into a retro-inspired, pixel-perfect world where you'll overcome challenges, defeat enemies, and save the day.
-Let the adventure begin!
+🎮 **Project 2:** "react-admire (In-Development)" - Create admirable Flamboyant looking backgrounds easily in react with this library.

-💡 **Project 3:** "Idea Generator" - Need a spark of creativity?
-Look no further!
-This innovative web app generates brilliant ideas for your next project, whether it's a new app, a catchy slogan, or a mind-blowing invention.
-Unleash your creativity now!
+💡 **Project 3:** "trmnl-colors" - Spark up your terminal applications in python by using the 'trmnl-colors' module.
+It really has much to offer.
+Being updated as you read.

 ## Let's Connect!